Automentor-App/frontend-assesment/README.md

 - Initial assets were given and mock apis are provided inside the directory
 - Develop / design charts that represents the provided data
 - Explore and provide ways to improve the system.
-- Clone and re-deploy the page again with your progress for further inspection (github pages will do | any free hosting site e.g vercel)
+- Clone and re-deploy the page again with your progress for tech inspection (github pages will do | any free hosting site e.g vercel and provide the link in README.md)

 ## Usage